Clinton E. Arnold

-Clinton E. Arnold (born 1958) is a New Testament scholar who is the dean at Talbot School of Theology and 2011 president of the Evangelical Theological Society.
-Arnold's research interest is in the Pauline writings, the book of Acts, Graeco-Roman religions, the rise of Christianity in Asia Minor, and the theology of sanctification (including modern-day exorcism and spiritual warfare).
-He has authored six books, dozens of scholarly articles, and several entries in biblical dictionaries and study Bibles.
-In the past, he served as a regular columnist for Discipleship Journal, and is the general editor of the Zondervan Exegetical Commentary Series.
+Clinton E. Arnold (born 1958) is a New Testament scholar; in late 2025 he is the Research Professor of the New Testament at the Talbot School of Theology at Biola University in California.

 Education and family

 Arnold earned his B.A.(1980) from Biola, his M.Div.
 (1983) from the related Talbot Theological Seminary, and his Ph.D.
 (1986) in New Testament exegesis at the University of Aberdeen.
 In 1991, he completed post-doctoral studies in the historical context of the epistle to the Colossians at Eberhard Karls Universität Tübingen.

+Arnold was named the new dean of Talbot School of Theology in May 2012.

 Arnold married Barbara (née Erickson) in 1981, and together they have three children.

-Arnold was named the new dean of Talbot School of Theology in May 2012.
+Career

+He was the dean at Talbot School of Theology until 2023 and 2011 president of the Evangelical Theological Society.
+Arnold's research interest is in the Pauline writings, the book of Acts, Graeco-Roman religions, the rise of Christianity in Asia Minor, and the theology of sanctification (including modern-day exorcism and spiritual warfare).
+He has authored over a dozen books, dozens of scholarly articles, and several entries in biblical dictionaries and study Bibles.
+In late 2025, his H-index was 18.

+In the past, he served as a regular columnist for Discipleship Journal, and is the general editor of the Zondervan Exegetical Commentary Series.